- Legal Articles

 February 24, 2021|

-The employment law of UAE is subjected to two legislation, i.e. Regulations from DIFC and ADGM, namely DIFC law no. 2 of 2019 and ADGM employment regulations respectively.
-For the rest of the employees of the private sector of the UAE, they are covered under the umbrella of the Federal Law no.8 of 1980.
-The above mentioned set of rules provide the employees with the distinct regulations which are present at their disposal.
-Such regulations are discussed below along with some of the suggestions.
+The employment law of UAE is Federal Decree-Law No. 33 of 2021.
+Additionally, regulations from DIFC and ADGM, namely DIFC Law No. 2 of 2019 and ADGM Employment Regulations 2019, respectively, are also applicable in their respective free zones.
+The above-mentioned set of rules provides the employees with distinct regulations which are present at their disposal.
+Such regulations are discussed below along with some suggestions.

 Copyright © of this article is retained by the author and/or other copyright owners.
 We explicitly grant you permission to download a copy, without any alteration, of this article for personal non-commercial research or study, without prior permission or any charge.
 This article can be utilized on your website or for marketing, however, we grant you permission to host this article on your website and no other rights.
 This content should not be altered in any way or sold commercially in any format without prior permission of the copyright holder.
 During reference of this article, full biographic details entailing the name of the author, his designation, the institute and the publishing date of the article shall be provided.